codersgarden/php-lexoffice-api/docs/api-reference/LexofficeCountryManager.md

-# LexofficeCountriesManager Class Documentation
+# LexofficeCountryManager Class Documentation

-The `LexofficeCountriesManager` class provides functionality for retrieving all available countries from the LexOffice API.
+The `LexofficeCountryManager` class provides functionality for retrieving all available countries from the LexOffice API.
 It enables the retrieval of country codes, names (in English and German), and tax classifications.

 ---